Our verdict

 Outsole hardness

-Pressing our durometer against the oz / 425g's outsole yields a softer-than-average reading of 83.8 HC.
+Pressing our durometer against the Who should NOT buy's outsole yields a softer-than-average reading of 83.8 HC.
 This doesn't bode too well regarding its durability which will be put to the test in the next section.

 Test results